pudly/schmopera-hugo/content/articles/metoo-intro.md

 So, as the series begins, bear in mind my goal: I want potential victims to spot abuse early on.
 I want them to be confident in their decision to report abuse.
 I want them to have someone to report it to.
 I want potential abusers to hear from these victims, in the hopes that they'll recognize themselves in their stories and smarten up in the future.

 Most of all: I want the opera industry to know that it is not special.
-It is full of hard feeling, brave, even eccentric people - but it is a workplace, and these fuckers can no longer turn the rehearsal room into their own personal sexual fantasy.
+It is full of hard feeling, brave, even eccentric people - but it is a workplace, and these fuckers can no longer turn their studios into their own personal sexual fantasy.